Frequently Asked Questions

 Who do employees refer someone to for verification of their employment with the college (for mortgage applications, credit applications, etc.)?

-Refer all required verifications to the Office of Human Resources.
-All requests must be in writing.
+Refer all employment verifications to the Office of Human Resources.
+All requests must be in writing and must include a written release form.
 Requests can be faxed to 401-825-2345 or via email to email@example.com.

 Who do employees refer someone to for verification of educational history verification and/or transcripts from the college?

 Refer all education verifications to the Office of Enrollment Services at 401-825-2003.

 - How many sick days do I get per year?